-In addition to the monitoring and contingency plans described in Section 3.3 through 3.6 above, environmental monitoring and contingency plans for noise, heritage and complaints monitor response levels or environmental limits, with a description of the process to be followed in the event that identified levels or limits are reached.
+In addition to the monitoring and contingency plans described in Section 3.6 above, environmental monitoring and contingency plans monitor response levels or environmental limits, with a description of the process to be followed in the event that identified levels or limits are reached.

-The management actions identified in the contingency plans for noise, heritage and complaints are not an exhaustive list but tangible responses that the project will implement if required.
-The most appropriate management action will be selected on a case by case basis (refer to Annexures 3-5).
+The management actions identified in the contingency plans are not an exhaustive list but tangible responses that the project will implement if required.
+The most appropriate management action will be selected on a case by case basis (refer to Annexure 3).